stnlabz/rictusd/README.md

 (Will Do)
 - Control the entire Neural Network of Stn-Labz and our Blockchain for the Threat Network.
 - Provide coding enforcement and complience
-- Provide doctinal enforcement and complience
+- Provide doctrinal enforcement and complience

 # Does Not
 - Chat with you